palamedes/screeps/README.md

 - If a rat gets done with a task and has more than 50% power, go store it first.
   - this means I need to refactor the sleep/think/reset code somewhere..

+#### New Room Thoughts
+- Find exits
+- Send scout creep (all moves and one claim) to each room to see if there is anything in the room
+-

 #### Known Bugs
 - Right now if not careful rats will stack up at a power source and clog the area.
 This is why I think I need to go to a harvest and drop model so no one is trapped.